John Pascoe Fawkner: Melbourne businessman and politician

 Fawkner was very active in the development of the Port Phillip settlement, including its political life and he set out his views on participation and franchise in his document, Constitution and form of government, believed to have been written in the 1830s :

 In 1842 Fawkner was elected one of the Market Commissioners, and in 1843 a town councillor, an office which he held for many years.
-On 18 September 1851 Fawkner was elected to the first Victorian Legislative Council for Talbot, Dalhousie and Angelsey, and held the seat until the original Council was abolished in March 1856.
+On 18 September 1851 Fawkner was elected to the first Victorian Legislative Council for Talbot, Dalhousie and Anglesey, and held the seat until the original Council was abolished in March 1856.
 In November 1856 Fawkner was elected to the first Parliament of the self-governing colony of Victoria, as a member of the Victorian Legislative Council for Central Province, a seat he held until his death on 4 September 1869.
 Perhaps anticipating his life was drawing to a close, he sold his collection of books the year before.
 His library contained 1,266 volumes and the titles listed in the sale catalogue indicates he was well read.

 In Melbourne as in Launceston, Fawkner made many enemies, before dying as the grand old man of the colony on 4 September 1869 in Smith Street, Collingwood at the age of 77.
 At his government-appointed public funeral over 200 carriages were present, and 15,000 persons were reported to have lined the streets on his burial day, 8 September 1869.
 He was buried at the Melbourne General Cemetery.
 He and Eliza did not have any children.